roblaing/swipl-webapp-howto/unit3/README.md

 );
 ```

-Though overkill for this simple example, a good habit to get into with SWI Prolog is whenever you open and close a *stream* &mdash; be it a file, internet request, or database in this case &mdash; use [setup_call_cleanup(:Setup, :Goal, :Cleanup)](http://www.swi-prolog.org/pldoc/doc_for?object=setup_call_cleanup/3).
+A good habit to get into with SWI Prolog is whenever you open and close a *stream* &mdash; be it a file, internet request, or database in this case &mdash; use [setup_call_cleanup(:Setup, :Goal, :Cleanup)](http://www.swi-prolog.org/pldoc/doc_for?object=setup_call_cleanup/3).
 This ensures good housekeeping if something goes wrong or the process gets interrupted.

 The way I obtain the list of ASCII art from the database makes a nice, simple illustration of this technique: